claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

 ### Gilded Rose

-- I now also have a [separate dedicated page](/pages/think/code-princ/Gilded-Rose) devoted to getting started with Gilded Rose.
+- I now also have a [[gilded-rose|separate dedicated page]] devoted to getting started with Gilded Rose.
 - Described by Mark Kirschtein as "the canonical example" and [documented at some length by Emily Bache](https://github.com/emilybache/GildedRose-Refactoring-Kata) - as well as translated into several different languages.
 - My C# attempt is [here](https://github.com/claresudbery/gilded-rose-kata).
     - My notes on the approach I used are [here](https://github.com/claresudbery/clare-tech/blob/ea4cce0c797d2055e19577f546aad5118238eab9/made-tech/mt-org/demand-events/refactoring-workshop.md#gilded-rose) (currently available only to me).